Cool White Guitars

 Information about the guitar is limited, though it appears that the neck is maple and has been painted to match the body and headstock.

-I read in a description for this guitar, that “based on appearances, this is likely intended more as a decorative, collectable item than a primarily functional guitar, but certainly offers a unique spin on the classic Stratocaster template”.
+I read in a description for this guitar, that “based on appearances, this is likely intended more as a decorative, collectible item than a primarily functional guitar, but certainly offers a unique spin on the classic Stratocaster template”.

 I’m not necessarily sure if that is true.